 The HNBA is based in Washington, DC.
 The HNBA National Office is led by the HNBA Executive Director and the national staff, who collectively work to assist the National President and the Board of Governors to plan and carry out all of our national, regional and local programs.
 With additional representation in 19 regions throughout the United States and its territories, HNBA Regional Presidents and members of the HNBA’s Board of Governors work to ensure the execution of HNBA programs by collaborating with over 30 HNBA Affiliate Organizations.

 WHAT DOES THE HNBA DO FOR ME?

-Advocacy – The HNBA advocates on Capitol Hill for issues that have an impact on Latinx legal professionals and the U.S. Latinx community.
+Advocacy – The HNBA advocates on Capitol Hill for issues that have an impact on Hispanic legal professionals and the U.S. Hispanic community.

 Networking – The HNBA network includes 19 regions and over 50 Affiliate bar and Associate organizations across the United States and its territories, and abroad, offering a diverse and culturally rich professional network, as well as mentoring and career opportunities.

 Professional & Business Development – The HNBA provides professional and leadership training and development, Continuing Legal Education (CLE) courses, career placement and/or advancement, community involvement, national conventions and local events, and participation in substantive Divisions, Sections, Committees and Task Forces.

 Discounts – The HNBA provides partnership discounts with national vendors.
 Visit our Members page.